ushakrishnan/AchievingOperationalMaturity/README.md

 We welcome contributions from everyone!
 Here’s how you can get involved:

 1. **Fork the Repository**: Click the "Fork" button at the top right of this page to create your own copy of the repository.
-2. **Clone the Repository**: Clone your forked repository to your local machine using `git clone https://github.com/your-username/your-repo-name.git`.
+2. **Clone the Repository**: Clone your forked repository to your local machine using `git clone https://github.com/ushakrishnan/AchievingOperationalMaturity-.git`.
-3. **Create a New Branch**: Create a new branch for your changes using `git checkout -b your-branch-name`.
+3. **Create a New Branch**: Create a new branch for your changes using `git checkout -b main`.
 4. **Make Your Changes**: Add your content or make edits to the existing content.
 5. **Commit Your Changes**: Commit your changes with a descriptive commit message using `git commit -m "Description of changes"`.
 6. **Push Your Changes**: Push your changes to your forked repository using `git push origin your-branch-name`.